This article explains buffer sizes and latency, including how different sample rates have an effect on them.

 - Higher buffer size - higher latency but more stability with the audio signal.

 We measure latency in milliseconds.
-Depending on the interface, the buffer size will be set in either samples or milliseconds.
+Depending on the interface, the buffer size is set in either samples or milliseconds.

-A buffer size that is set in samples equates to a certain amount of time, but that amount of time is dependant on the sample rate (the number of samples recorded per second).
-The higher the sample rate, the less amount of time (milliseconds) that the buffer size equates to.
+A buffer size that is set in samples equates to a certain amount of time, but that amount of time is dependent on the sample rate (the number of samples recorded per second).
+The higher the sample rate, the less time (milliseconds) that the buffer size equates to.

 - At higher sample rates, there are more samples per second and therefore 512 samples is a shorter period of time.

 - At lower sample rates, there are fewer samples in a second and therefore 512 samples is a longer period of time.

 If you set your buffer size in milliseconds and not samples, then you are controlling the overall latency in time, The buffer is adjusted for each sample rate so that you always get the latency that you have set in milliseconds.

 How much latency is too much?